Apps are not a product or a service, they are a complete marketing framework.

 Don’t worry you don’t have to start from scratch, Google is here to help you with a list of best practices to follow.
 Here’s a link to their data-driven guide.

-This research analysed 6 areas where design and workflow optimisation impact on the app’s functionality and the end-user experience.
+Google’s research analysed 6 areas where design and workflow optimisation impact the app’s functionality and the end-user experience.
 If you don’t want to go through the whole guide here’s a short summary of what you can find on Google’s guide to UX optimisation.

 As we’ve seen in the article on the Business Model Canvas, as we try to give our best answers to our start-up questions we need to take into account revenue streams.

 In the case of digital apps, there are three revenue models which can be applied to approach this ‘block’, feel free to mix and match them until you find your perfect blend.

-As the AC\DC used to say, “it’s a long way to the top if you wanna rock and roll“.
-Coming up with an App is not a technological challenge, as much as anthropological one.
+As the ACDC used to say, “it’s a long way to the top if you wanna rock and roll“.
+Coming up with a great app is not only a technological challenge, it’s an anthropological one.
 In a market that is growing more and more ‘red’ because of competition (in the words of Blue Ocean Strategy), we need to find new mindsets to innovate the way we serve our customers.
 440 Industries is here to help, and if you look at the bottom of the post you’ll find a lot more information on app development, entrepreneurship and business strategy.
 Enjoy!